 At unhealthy levels, Type 2s can become clingy in relationships after trying to take control.
 Givers can express their manipulative side by blaming others, or base their worth on others’ opinions.
 They sometimes act as a victim to get sympathy and a sense of self-worth.

 All personality types should be aware of unhealthy habits and how to avoid them.
-A popular habit that Givers can take up is caring too much about others and not enough about yourself.
+Taking this into account, a popular habit that Givers can take up is caring too much about others and not enough about yourself.
 Find that perfect balance!
 I know I definitely struggle with this!

 Some popular careers for Type 2s are positions as a social worker, special education teacher, nurse, minister, police or detective, or non-profit work.
 Givers will thrive in any career where they can care for others and create relationships.
 I love being able to create and brainstorm– it’s just who I am!